Here’s our fabulous festival guide to see you through to the end of September.

 Mucky Weekender 10–12 September

 Small and friendly, Mucky Weekender Festival returns to Vicarage Farm for its seventh year.
 It’s the independent festival curated by Barry Ashworth and his band Dub Pistols.
 You’ll find four themed stages and a large bar venue: headliners include Goldie (Live), David Rodigan, Gentleman’s Dub Club, Dutty Moonshine Big Band, Roni Size, Pop Will Eat Itself, Goldie Lookin Chain, Children of Zeus, Norman Jay MBE, and special guests The Sabres of Paradise (Live) hosted by Dub Pistols.
+Newly announced: Darren Emerson, former Underworld member and global dance music heavyweight; Don Letts; INJA and Stanton Warriors.
 The theme for 2026 is Circus of Freaks – and festival dress-up is encouraged!
 Mucky Weekender

 Down at the Abbey 11–12 September

 Down at the Abbey was on hiatus in 2025 but Reading’s little festival (no, not that Reading event) is back this year.
-The two-day event hasn’t yet posted its lineup but the last one was pretty spectacular with The Comet is Coming, Pale Blue Eyes and lots more across its two stages.
-Keep your eyes peeled for this one!
-Down at the Abbey
+The two-day event has now published its skeleton lineup with Nubiyan Twist, Kathryn Joseph, Rose Rey, Joshua Idehen and more.
+There are more announcements to come.
+Down at the Abbey Down at the Abbey

 All information correct on date of posting: 26th March 2026